Abdullakim1/Card-Game/README.md

 # Game System Card

 # Introduction
-The project illustrates card game, where there are 10 cards: red, white, blue each 3 cards and 1 black card.
+The project illustrates card game, where there are cards: red, white, blue each 3 cards and 1 black card.
 The player who gets black card will lose, however the player can keep playing or terminate the game by putting black card, it is up to player.
 Player experience class makes sure if player doesn't have sufficient experience it won't allow to play the game for all players.
-There is 3 players who play the game and 10 cards each player gets 3 cards, shuffle and distribution algorithm in gameSystem class makes sure that every player gets only 3 cards by random distribution.
-For this game GUI interface I used Swing Java built in library to make user friendly interface.
-Player experience, personal information, probability of each player is also included for statistical purposes.

-The code follows hierarchical architecture.
-The main class is GameLauncherGUI, Game system is superclass for experience class every class is connected and coordinated with GameLauncherGUI class.
+Players receive 3 cards each, shuffled and distributed randomly.

+The players can be any number from 1 to infinity, each player gets 3 cards.
+The game is implemented using Java's Swing library for a user-friendly graphical interface.
+The project also includes functionality for player experience, player name.

+# Project Structure
+The project uses a hierarchical architecture with the following key classes:

+1. GameLauncherGUI: The main class that initiates the game and interacts with other components.
+2. gameSystem: Superclass for game management.
+3. PlayerExperience: Handles player experience validation.
+4. Players: Manages player information and card distribution.

 # OOP Concepts in more Detail with Code Snippets
 In this below I mentioned some OOP concepts with some examples.
 Inside the project is used way more OOP concepts then here in the report.